Record jump in energy and carbon savings from efficient product sales

 Finding efficient appliances

-Energy efficiency standards allow New Zealand to make gains in energy efficiency at low-cost to government and industry, with little impact on consumer choice.
+Energy efficiency standards allow New Zealand to make better use of energy at low-cost to industry and government, with little impact on consumer choice.

 Murray Bell